lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 inoremap <Right> <NOP>
 ```

-**I usually advise already proficient `vIM` users to not put anything they don't understand into their `init.vim` file**.
-Searching for a commands' meaning will lead you to a better understanding of `vIM` and will give you the knowledge necessary to configure your tools so that they match your editing style and workflow.
+**I usually advise already proficient `vim` users to not put anything they don't understand into their `init.vim` file**.
+Searching for a commands' meaning will lead you to a better understanding of `vim` and will give you the knowledge necessary to configure your tools so that they match your editing style and workflow.

 Now you can go ahead and duck-duck-go the `noremap` and `inoremap` commands above if you're feeling adventurous.